 Be sure to seal not only the concrete surface but also the slab ends or edges as these areas are often overlooked.
 Unsealed edges allow moisture to wick in and be trapped just beneath the sealer when it tries to dissipate.
 Encourage a landscape design that allows for an irrigation buffer between the sod and the concrete’s edge.

 Resealing existing concrete

 The majority of resealing challenges pertain to solvent-based sealers.
 Customers falsely believe a new coat of sealer is the only step to “fixing” distasteful or unappealing decorative concrete.
 After all, customers recall how nice and shiny their concrete once looked and assume a fresh coat of sealer will make their hardscape look new again.
 This, my friends, is rarely the case.
 The fact is, a new layer of good sealer will not fix multiple coats of bad sealer.
 Sure it will look nice long enough for a check to clear, but the long-lasting effect is less than desirable.

-Failing sealer must be addressed, but this does not usually require stripping.
+You muse address failing sealer, but this does not usually require stripping.
 Far too often I read or hear sealer remedies that involve stripping perfectly good sealer.
 It’s expensive to remove sealer, so why extract old sealer if it isn’t necessary, right?